petrozavodsky/bro_excerpt_require/readme.txt

 After activation, the plugin moves the post to drafts if excerpt is empty when saving it

-PS: You'll need an [Akismet.com API key](https://akismet.com/get/) to use it.
-Keys are free for personal blogs; paid subscriptions are available for businesses and commercial sites.

 == Installation ==

 Upload the  plugin to your blog, Activate it.